mauritsmaks/maurits-portfolio/content/work/robot.md

 ![Side view of robot](img/work/robot/robot_sideview.jpg)
 ##### Side view of the robot, from left to right: Empty module for sensors, clamping module for stability, electronics module for control and navigation, clamping module, propulsion module with propeller and camera.

+Project is still in development, more detailed information will be added soon.